wusai2333/trib/doc/labs.md

   the basic building block for our back-end storage system.
 - `trib/randaddr` provides helper functions that generate a network address with a random port number.
+- `trib/local` provides helper functions that check if an address belongs to the machine that the program is running.
+- `trib/colon` provides helper functions that escape and unescape colons in a string.
 - `trib/www` contains the static files (html, css, js, etc.) for the web front-end.

 Don't be scared by the number of packages.
 Most of the packages are very small.
-In fact, all Go language files under `trib` directory is less than 1600 lines in total (the beauty of Go!).
+In fact, all Go language files under `trib` directory is less than 2500 lines in total (the beauty of Go!).

-Through the entire lab, you do not need to modify anything in this `trib` repository.
+Through the entire lab, you do not need to (and should not) modify anything in this `trib` repository.
 If you feel that you have to change some code to complete your lab, please discuss with the TA.
 You are always welcome to read the code in `trib` repository.
 If you find any bug and reported it, you might get some bonus credit.

 ## Your Job